martamihaylova/martamihaylova/README.md

 - 👨🏽‍💻 I’m sudying Software Engineering with JavaScript at SoftUni.
 - 🌱 I’m currently exploring React with a big interest.
-- 🤔 My interests are web development and cool stuff xD
+- 🤔 My interests are web development and cool stuff :smiley:
 - 💼 I’m pursuing to become a Full-stack developer.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [martamihaylovajs@gmail.com](mailto:martamihaylovajs@gmail.com).
-- ⚡ Fun fact: I am a bikegirl xD
+- ⚡ Fun fact: I am a bikegirl :relaxed:

 **Languages and Tools:**